Daniel-Chow-YC/airport-oop-exercise/README.md

 - as a user I can add a plane
 - as a User I can add a destination
 - As a user I can add a origin
-- As a user I can add a Passanger to the list of passangers
+- As a user I can add a Passenger to the list of passengers
-- Passenger list is a list of objct that are Passanger
+- Passenger list is a list of objects that are Passengers